harryelworthy/candidates_project/README.md

 * Follow up on electionbettingodds.com methodology tweet
 * Think more about methodology: integrate profit fee/tax in?
     * Probably not super hard.
 1/E[payout].
 Tough because final profits get 10% off plus any profits made selling along the way?
+So each one has expected value of 10% less profit? but selling value higher?
+Need to scribble out
 * Add funds to Betfair account and request API access
     * This would be good to integrate, probably better than PredictIt(?), shouldn't be too hard now that I have structure in place